Supervised learning for robust quantum control in composite-pulse systems: Introduction

-The emergence of machine learning \cite{mohri2012} offers an alternative and powerful way to tackle the issue of robustness against various errors.
+The emergence of machine learning \cite{mohri2012} offers another powerful way to tackle the issue of robustness against various errors.
 Essentially, machine learning is a process of using data to learn the rules applicable to it, and then utilizing the learned rules to make predictions on new data.
-Typical algorithms involved in machine learning are decision trees, neural networks, support vector machines, random forests, and collaborative filtering, to name a few.
+Typical algorithms involved in machine learning are decision trees, neural networks, support vector machines, random forests, and collaborative filtering, to name a few \cite{Bonaccorso2017}.
 Broadly speaking, machine learning can be divided into three main categories: unsupervised learning, supervised learning, and reinforcement learning.
-Over the last few years, machine learning \cite{Biamonte2017,Dunjko2018,RevModPhys.91.045002,Arrachea2023,PhysRevA.107.010101}, especially supervised learning, has achieved great success in many fields of physics, such as the study of nonequilibrium quantum dynamics problems \cite{PhysRevA.99.042316,Zeng2020,PhysRevB.102.134213,PhysRevA.103.L040401,Ai2022, PhysRevLett.127.060601,PhysRevLett.127.140502,PhysRevApplied.17.024040,PhysRevApplied.14.064020,PRXQuantum.2.010316}, the classification of quantum states \cite{Ma2018npj,PhysRevX.8.011006,PhysRevLett.120.240501,Harney2020,PhysRevResearch.3.033278,PhysRevA.107.032421}, and the design of control fields for high-fidelity quantum gate operations \cite{PhysRevLett.114.200502,PhysRevApplied.6.054005,PhysRevA.97.042324,PhysRevA.100.012326, Arrazola2019,zeng2022approximate}.
-To date, there are a variety of methods used to update control variables in machine learning, including the Krotov \cite{krotov1995global}, gradient ascent pulse engineering (GRAPE) \cite{Khaneja2005}, evolutionary \cite{PhysRevA.90.032310,PhysRevA.105.052414}, and variational quantum algorithms \cite{PRXQuantum.2.010101}.
-Among them, the high-efficiency GRAPE algorithm \cite{Khaneja2005} and its variants \cite{PhysRevA.79.053417,Johansson2013,PhysRevA.99.042327,PhysRevA.100.022302,PhysRevA.101.052317, PhysRevApplied.16.014056,Li2022quantum} have been very successful in designing the parameters of control fields to sharply suppress various errors, such as amplitude uncertainty and frequency drift.
+Over the last few years, machine learning, especially supervised learning, has achieved great success in many fields of physics \cite{Biamonte2017,Dunjko2018,RevModPhys.91.045002,Arrachea2023,PhysRevA.107.010101}, such as the study of nonequilibrium quantum dynamics problems \cite{PhysRevA.99.042316,Zeng2020,PhysRevB.102.134213,PhysRevA.103.L040401,Ai2022, PhysRevLett.127.140502,PhysRevApplied.17.024040,PhysRevApplied.14.064020,PRXQuantum.2.010316}, the classification of quantum states \cite{Ma2018npj,PhysRevX.8.011006,PhysRevLett.120.240501,Harney2020,PhysRevResearch.3.033278,PhysRevA.107.032421}, and the design of control fields for high-fidelity quantum gates \cite{PhysRevApplied.6.054005,PhysRevA.97.042324,PhysRevA.100.012326,Spiteri2018, Arrazola2019, PhysRevApplied.9.064042,PRXQuantum.2.040324,PhysRevLett.131.050601,PRXQuantum.4.030305}.